AlexSteiner30/Gemini-Sight/README.md

 Our submission demonstrates the practical applications of the Gemini model in everyday life, enhancing user convenience and accessibility through advanced AI technology.

 ## Glasses
 Download the glasses printable STL file from the `models/` folder, after printing the 3D model use this circuit diagram to create the wiring.
-It is not necessary to solder the pieces together however it is higly recommended for space optimation.
+It is not necessary to solder the pieces together however it is highly recommended for space optimation.

 <h1 align="center">
  <img src="resources/backend.png?raw=true" style="height: 80%; width:80%; align:center">